 Inclusive maternal care cannot be based on white women’s physiology

 Some understanding of women’s variation in the shape of the birth canal and its effects on labour started accumulating in the 1930s and 1940s, when the use of X-ray imaging permitted to study pelvic shape in living people (see figure).
 With the discovery of the damaging effects of X-ray, however, these studies stopped abruptly.
 A review of the evidence available until now shows that the process of labour, including the movement of the baby inside the canal and the likelihood of different interventions, differ depending on the mother’s pelvic shape.
 The current model of ‘normal’ labour, based on white women with a gynaecoid pelvis (see figure), does not necessarily apply to all women, especially if of other ethnic groups.
 In this paper, I make the case that the model of labour used in obstetrics and midwifery books is in fact discriminating against non-white women, whose labour is more likely to differ from the model and whose normal variation is more likely to be interpreted as abnormal.
-Together with several collaborators, I am planning a larger study to evaluate whether this bias towards white women’s physiology is contributing to the higher maternal morbidity and mortality in women of other ethnicities in the UK.
+Together with several collaborators, I am planning a series of projects to evaluate whether this bias towards white women’s physiology is contributing to the higher maternal morbidity and mortality in women of other ethnicities in the UK.
+The first of these projects, in collaboration with Nadine Beckmann, is due to start soon thanks to funding from a UKRI-University of Roehampton Policy Support fund.
+Watch this space for early results!

 Caldwell and Moloy’s pelvic types (Caldwell and Moloy, 1938; from an unknown original source).